orgitcog/neural-nestor-gauge-logic/docs/CI_CD.md

 2. **Watch it run:**
    - Go to GitHub.com in your browser: `https://github.com/MrBesterTester/tensor-logic/actions`
    - You should see a workflow run start automatically (appears within seconds of pushing)
+   - **Tip:** On subsequent runs, refresh the page or navigate back to this link to see the latest run.
+Otherwise, you'll be looking at the last run you viewed.
    - Click on the workflow run to watch live logs
    - Should complete in ~2-3 minutes